-Prior to our initial public offering in March 2020, there was no public market for our common stock, and an active and liquid public market for our stock may not develop or be sustained.
-In addition, the trading price of our common stock is likely to be highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control.
+The trading price of our common stock is likely to be highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control.
 These factors include:

-- actual or anticipated fluctuations in our financial results or the financial results of companies perceived to be similar; - changes in the market's expectations about our operating results; - success of competitors; - our operating results failing to meet the expectation of securities analysts or investors in a particular period; - changes in financial estimates and recommendations by securities analysts concerning us or the oncology industry in general; - operating and share price performance of other companies that investors deem comparable to us;
+• actual or anticipated fluctuations in our financial results or the financial results of companies perceived to be similar;

-- our ability to develop or commercialize products; - results of the clinical trials and nonclinical studies; - · changes in laws and regulations affecting our business; - our ability to meet compliance requirements and obtain regulatory approvals; - our ability to obtain and maintain proprietary protection for its current and future product candidates; - · commencement of, or involvement in, litigation involving us; - · changes in our capital structure, such as future issuances of securities or the incurrence of additional debt; - the volume of shares of our common stock available for public sale; - any major change in our board of directors or management; - sales of substantial amounts of our shares of common stock by our executive officers or significant stockholders, or the perception that such sales could occur; and - general economic and political conditions such as recessions, interest rates, fuel prices, international currency fluctuations and acts of war or terrorism.
+- changes in the market's expectations about our operating results; - success of competitors; - our operating results failing to meet the expectation of securities analysts or investors in a particular period; - changes in financial estimates and recommendations by securities analysts concerning us or the oncology industry in general; - operating and share price performance of other companies that investors deem comparable to us; - our ability to develop or commercialize products; - results of our clinical trials and nonclinical studies; - changes in laws and regulations affecting our business; - our ability to meet compliance requirements and obtain regulatory approvals; - our ability to obtain and maintain proprietary protection for its current and future product candidates; - commencement of, or involvement in, litigation involving us; - capital requirements and capital raising activities, such as issuances of securities or the incurrence of debt; - the volume of shares of our common stock available for public sale; - any major change in our board of directors or management; - sales of shares of common stock by our executive officers or significant stockholders, or the perception that such sales could occur; and - general economic and political conditions such as recessions, interest rates, fuel prices, international currency fluctuations and acts of war or terrorism.